cDenton1/Extra-Files/README.md

 - Read my writeup for each challenge on my blog, [MagpieCTF 2025](https://cdenton1.github.io/2025/02/28/MagpieCTF-25.html)
 ### Bandit - OverTheWire
 - **bandit24.sh**: shell script used for completing level 23 -> 24
+- **bandit25.sh**: shell script used for completing level 24 -> 25
+- **bandit25-a2.sh**: more complex shell script for completing level 24 -> 25
+- Read about my experience and my writeup for each level on my blog, [Bandit Writeup - OverTheWire](https://cdenton1.github.io/2025/05/19/Bandit-Writeup-OverTheWire.html)